Yang233666/KGE-Calibrator/README.md

 * **DistMult** (`Main-DistMult.py`)
 * **RotatE** (`Main-RotatE.py`)

-After training, a post-hoc calibrator called **KGEC** is applied, which combines temperature-scaled binning and Sinkhorn divergence for calibration.
+After training the KGE model, KGEC is applied as a post-hoc calibrator to improve the trustworthiness and reliability of the link prediction results by producing better-calibrated probability estimates.

 ---